Alias: Beyond the Happy Bubble

 ✥ ✥ ✥

 Teams can get into a state where they are satisfied with the improvements they have made.
 However, this allows dysfunctions to persist.
 It is like a bubble of happiness surrounds them and insulates them from unpleasant but true information.

 Many organizations adopt Scrum in a crisis where the time they need to develop a new version of their product is far longer than the market is willing to wait.
 After the initial adjustments to Scrum, the team delivers Product Increments.
 The transition from no product to any product is such a significant success that it inhibits removing any other impediments because none of the observed impediments are of the magnitude of the previous state.
-The team does not feel that it is worth putting the effort into resolving such comparatively small problems.
+The team does not feel it is worth putting the effort into resolving such comparatively small problems.

 Some teams may see no way to improve because all the impediments they have are “outside the team.”
-When they fail to achieve the Sprint Goal they always ascribe it to one-time, exceptional events.
+When they fail to achieve the Sprint Goal, they always ascribe it to one-time, exceptional events.
 And there is always some one-time event.
-They feel that if only some “they” could do something about this, the team would improve.
+They feel that if only some other “they” could do something about this, the team would improve.

-Facing up to problems is aversive and resolving impediments can be unsettling.
+Facing up to problems is aversive and resolving impediments can force teams to have uncomfortable conversations or to make difficult decisions.
 It is natural for people to avoid such unpleasant experiences.
-This can be the case in a team that is highly social cohesive, everyone likes to work with each other and just wants to get along.
+This can be the case in a team that is highly social cohesive where everyone likes to work with each other and just wants to get along.
 This makes it difficult to acknowledge problems.
-In cultures that teach people not to rock the boat it becomes more and more difficult to acknowledge problems.
+In cultures that teach people not to rock the boat, it becomes more and more difficult to acknowledge problems.
 Where there isn’t the courage and determination to accept problems and change there can never be any improvement.

-On the other hand, every team has the capacity to improve.
+On the other hand, all teams have the capacity to improve.
 They just may not see it.